MoltenFuzzy/kentphan.me/README.md

 ## Personalization

-If you want to use this, edit the info.json and you should be good.
+If you want to use this, edit the info.json and put your resume PDF in the public folder.
+Make sure to rename it to resume.pdf, otherwise it won't work.

 ## Learn More